-Long-Term Effect:
+Long-term Effect

-Our proposal addresses the acute need for affordable housing and systematic barriers to homeownership among low and moderate-income (LMI) households and tribal communities, identified in Factor (a).
-By providing affordable, secure housing opportunities and promoting economic stability, our programs aim to transform the prospect of homeownership from a distant dream into a tangible reality for underserved communities.
+Our proposal addresses the acute need for affordable housing among low and moderate-income (LMI) households and tribal communities, identified in Factor (a).
+By providing affordable, secure housing opportunities and promoting economic stability, our programs aim to transform the prospect of homeownership from a distant dream into a tangible reality.